 Civil fraud

-“7 King’s Bench Walk has real depth in civil fraud.”
-(Legal 500 2021)
+“7 King’s Bench Walk has real strength in depth for fraud work.”
+(The Legal 500 2025)

 Civil fraud, both domestic and cross-border, is a core practice area for members of 7KBW, which is recognised as a leading set in the field.